windkh/node-red-contrib-telegrambot/README.md

 ## Sender Node
 This node sends the payload to the chat.
-The payload must contain the floowing fields: msg.payload.chatId  - chatId msg.payload.type    - e.g. "message" msg.payload.content - your message text
+The payload must contain the following fields: msg.payload.chatId  - chatId msg.payload.type    - e.g. "message" msg.payload.content - your message text